 What is it about spring that makes everything seem right in the world?
 Dull hues of winter are quickly replaced by bright blooms and new green growth.
 No matter the length of my to-do list, this season always gives me a sense of refreshment and renewal.

 One of my favorite ways to decorate for Spring is with boxwood balls and topiaries.
-The bright green gives such a crisp contrast against spring flowers.
+As you can tell from my Boxwood Decor Pinterest board, boxwood is one of my favorites.
+The bright green gives such a crisp contrast against spring flowers and even Christmas decor.
 Boxwood is perfect to use throughout the year as they complement every season’s décor.

-My favorite boxwood décor would have to be the two topiaries on my front porch that I included in my post 10 Steps to Affordable Curb Appeal.
-They were such an easy DIY project and they make such an inviting statement.
+But my favorite boxwood décor would have to be the two DIY topiary trees on my front porch that I included in my post 8 Easy Steps to Affordable Curb Appeal.
+These topiaries were such an easy DIY project and they make such an inviting statement without looking artificial.

 I made them at a fraction of the cost of those sold in stores and was able to make them exactly the size I wanted.
 I have gotten many compliments on these topiaries and they have held up well over the past two years, even in the hot Texas sun.